 What is included in Community?

-We have included within this section the Director of Adult Social Care highlights his vision for Adult Social Care services and information about quadrant based working.
+We have included within this section the Director of Adult Social Care highlighting his vision for Adult Social Care services and information about quadrant based working.
 This includes the Directors of Local Delivery (DLDs) letting you know about:

 - The challenges they face within their quadrant;